-I could probably pull out hundreds of gems from Hamelman’s masterpiece Bread, and each time I go back to reference something my eye catches one that strikes a chord.
+I could probably pull out hundreds of gems from Hamelman’s essential reading, Bread, and each time I go back to reference something my eye catches one that strikes a chord.
 Attentiveness, now that is an essential thing with baking.
 You don’t realize just how vital it is to step back for a second and observe what you, and the dough, is doing from time to time.
 Does it look alive and puffy?
 Does it look like it has enough strength?
-Are you mixing to sufficient development and enough rise during bulk?
+Are you mixing to sufficient development and enough rise during bulk fermentation?
+In this post on country sourdough with less levain and a longer autolyse we'll look at all of this.

 When it comes down to it, baking is a personal thing.
 I’ve read many places and listened to many talks where bakers can be quoted saying something of the sort: “no two bakers bake alike.”
 Reading books on baking and flipping through many pictures of those open crumb loaves with nice dark glistening crusts, you start to tell yourself “hey I can do the same thing right from home.”
 Well maybe you can, maybe you can’t, but the important thing is to find your process and your method, and make bread how you like it.
 That’s great bread.

 There are so many variables to baking it’s impossible to lay down a set of rules that, when followed, will result in the same loaf each time.
 It just won’t happen.
 The best we can do is increase the consistency of creating great bread.
 Every loaf won’t be the same, every crust won’t shine the same way, and every crumb structure won’t line up the same way, but we do our best to stay consistent and make the most excellent bread we can.
 And in the very end of things, bread is bread; it’s a staple of food that’s been around for almost as long as we have.
 It’s meant to provide sustenance and nourishment, not sit on the wall like art.